 Amber is a collection of several programs used to carry out molecular dynamics simulations, especially on biomolecules.

 In addition to the normal serial versions of Amber programs, MPI parallel versions of certain programs are available as well (specifically, cpptraj.MPI, mdgx.MPI, pmemd.MPI, sander.LES.MPI, and sander.MPI).
 If you are unfamiliar with running parallel versions of these programs, the recommendation is simply not to, and to use their standard serial counterparts instead.
 Unless your MPI code has been thoroughly tested, you may experience unpredictable results or crashes.
-If you do want to experiment with them, you need to load the appropriate MPI module prior to doing so: module load mvapich2-2.3.1/intel
+If you do want to experiment with them, you need to load the appropriate MPI module prior to doing so: module load module load mvapich2/2.3.7

 Python 2 and 3 / Anaconda

-If your code calls Python, it may have to be updated to call python3 explicitly, since there is no longer simply a python executable.
+If your code calls Python, it may have to be updated to call python3 explicitly, since there is no longer simply a “python” executable.
 You could, however, create a symlink in your home directory pointing python at python3, for example.

 You are free to request that modules required by your code be installed on the system, or you can install them with pip3 into your home directory.
 In addition, you are free to install Anaconda in your home directory if you want even greater control over multiple Python environments or projects.